eduMFA/eduMFA/doc/periodictask/index.rst

 .. index:: periodic task, recurring task

-Starting with version 2.23, eduMFA comes with the ability to define periodically recurring tasks in the Web UI.
+eduMFA comes with the ability to define periodically recurring tasks in the Web UI.
 The purpose of such tasks is to periodically execute certain processes automatically.
 The administrator defines which tasks should be executed using task modules.
 Currently there are task modules for simple statistics and for handling recorded events.
 Further task modules can be added easily.

 As eduMFA is a web application, it can not actually execute the defined periodic tasks itself.
-For that, eduMFA comes with a script ``eduMFA-cron`` which must be invoked by the system cron daemon.
+For that, eduMFA comes with a script ``edumfa-cron`` which must be invoked by the system cron daemon.
-This can, for example, be achieved by creating a file ``/etc/cron.d/eduMFA`` with the following contents (this is done automatically by the Ubuntu package)::
+This can, for example, be achieved by creating a file ``/etc/cron.d/edumfa`` with the following contents (this is done automatically by the Ubuntu package)::

-	 */5 * * * *	eduMFA	eduMFA-cron run_scheduled -c
+	 */5 * * * *	edumfa	edumfa-cron run_scheduled -c

-This tells the system cron daemon to invoke the ``eduMFA-cron`` script every five minutes.
-At each invocation, the ``eduMFA-cron`` script determines which tasks should be executed and execute the scheduled tasks.
-The ``-c`` option tells the script to be quiet and only print to stderr in case of an error (see :ref:`eduMFA_cron`).
+This tells the system cron daemon to invoke the ``edumfa-cron`` script every five minutes.
+At each invocation, the ``edumfa-cron`` script determines which tasks should be executed and execute the scheduled tasks.
+The ``-c`` option tells the script to be quiet and only print to stderr in case of an error (see :ref:`edumfa_cron`).

 Periodic tasks can be managed in the WebUI by navigating to *Config->Periodic Tasks*: